dgrnbrg/piplin/README.md

 Piplin is an hardware description language (HDL) written in Clojure.

-Piplin is currently in active development.
-The main interfaces will probably not change much in the future, but this is alpha software.
-Don't send any satellites into space with this (unless you test it carefully).
+Piplin is no longer in active development.
+Piplin has been used to synthesize simple VGA drivers and basic processors onto an FPGA.
+This project is interested, however, I would not try to use it unless you want to mess with the compiler.

 Piplin is tested with Clojure versions 1.4+.